multi-swe-bench/multi-swe-bench/docs/contribution-demo.md

 - `fix-run.sh` (script for running after applying both test and gold patches)

 To run an instance, the most critical scripts to modify are `prepare.sh`, `run.sh`, `test-run.sh`, and `fix-run.sh`.

+The main scripts do the following:

+- `run.sh:` Tests are executed on the base commit without any modifications.
+- `test-run.sh:` The test.patch is applied to the base commit before execution.
+- `fix-run.sh:` Both the test.patch and the fix.patch are applied to the base commit before execution

 `prepare.sh`: This script performs initial setup tasks before executing the main scripts(`run.sh`, `test-run.sh`, and `fix-run.sh`).
 It can be used to switch branches, create the build directory, etc., so these operations do not need to be repeated in other scripts.